STEAM2 Academy sessions are focused on:

-This summer, the STEAM2 Academy focused efforts at the City of San Diego's Carmel Valley Recreation Center and featured a series of week-long summer camps for Grades K-3; topics included aerospace engineering and rocket science, chemistry and geology, and botany and entomology.
+The STEAM2 Academy focuses efforts at the City of San Diego's Ocean Air Recreation Center.
+This summer, we will feature a series of week-long summer camps for Grades K-3; topics include space and rocket science, chemistry and geology, and botany and entomology.

-Additional sessions were offered through the City of San Diego Public Libraries System via their Summer Reading Program; STEAM2 Academy activities were held in branch community rooms and allowed library patrons to participate in hands-on science and technology projects.
+Additional summer sessions will be offered through the City of San Diego Public Libraries System via their Summer Reading Program; STEAM2 Academy activities are held in branch community rooms and allow library patrons to participate in hands-on art, music, science and technology projects.

 Current classes are described in our Classes section.
 If you are interested in bringing one of these sessions to your education site, contact Kimberly Mann Bruch at 858-336-0053.

 The STEAM2 Academy's Space Science sessions provide students a glimpse at the life of astronomers by showing them how to use a simple telescope and helping them construct a model of the solar system.
 The in-class fieldtrip features a virtual exploration of the retired space shuttle Endeavor, which is housed at the California Science Center.